The Michael Teachings: Sarah Chambers

 One concern of the early group was how they would be perceived by others as many of them were professionals such as doctors, lawyers, teachers, scientists, psychologists, community leaders and business people.
 Channeling and spiritual subjects at the time were not considered "mainstream" activities.
 In 1995, Sarah answered some questions about why the groups stopped.
 She recounted that "their meetings in the beginning — and I'm sure Alice & Dick feel this way too — were fun and they were like big family gatherings.
-Quite often, there were 18–20 people staying here at the house on the weekends for mega-sessions. o money ever changed hands, since Michael always said the teaching would pay for itself.
+Quite often, there were 18–20 people staying here at the house on the weekends for mega-sessions.
+No money ever changed hands, since Michael always said the teaching would pay for itself.
 Then, in 1976, the atmosphere changed ...
 I just lost interest, that's all and went on to other things.
 I miss the camaraderie very much.
 There was a tightness in the group that made it stick together.
 We came to the meetings, whether they were here or at Alice & Dick's, with potluck dishes and stayed until early in the morning.
 Those sessions went on for many hours with breaks for dinner and, sometimes, breakfast."

 Around that same time, Sarah took a full-time job and her interests changed to other things.
-During that time, she encountered Chelsea Quinn Yarbro, an author of fiction writer who had heard about Sarah's groups.
+During that time, she encountered Chelsea Quinn Yarbro, an author and fiction writer who had heard about Sarah's groups.
 Some of the early transcripts of the groups were used in Yarbro's books Messages from Michael and More Messages from Michael Yarbro's book Michael's People gives accounts of the people involved in the early study groups.

 Public domain transcripts of Sarah's early groups have been published by the non-profit Center for Michael Teachings in three volumes in a series called The Legacy of Sarah Chambers.